 This is not a factor; however, if the Aloe is situated indoors, a quick hose down from time to time will reduce the number of dust particles covering its leaves.

 Over-supplementing an Aloe will bring nothing but grief in the likes of yellowing leaves and weak, dramatic growth.
-Although a monthly feed is an excellent way to promote healthy, vigorous growth, dry soil and sharp chemicals from the feeds will quickly lead to the burning of roots.
-The best advice for this issue is to pre-moisten the soil beforehand; not only will this remove the chemical-edge found in fertilisers, but it will also adversely remove the chance of root burns.
+Although a three-month feed is an excellent way to promote good health, dry soil and fertiliser salts will quickly lead to the burning of roots.
+The advice for this issue is to pre-moisten the soil beforehand and reduce the frequency of fertilisations somewhat.

 Up to 0.7m in height and 1m in width.
 The ultimate height will take between 5 - 8 years to achieve.